langchain-ai/langchain/docs/modules/document_loaders/how_to_guides.rst

 `Web Base <./examples/web_base.html>`_: A walkthrough of how to load all text data from webpages.

+`Sitemaps <./examples/sitemap.html>`_: A walkthrough of how to load data from webpages found in a sitemap.

 `IMSDb <./examples/imsdb.html>`_: A walkthrough of how to load all text data from IMSDb webpage.

 `AZLyrics <./examples/azlyrics.html>`_: A walkthrough of how to load all text data from AZLyrics webpage.